How To Set Up a Limited Liability Company (LLC)

-I have been thinking about setting up a Limited Liability Company (LLC) for my web business to manage personal liability risk.
-LCC is an attractive option for incorporating a small business, because it provides the limited personal liability of a corporation, but the pass-through taxation of a partnership or an S corporation.
+I have been thinking about setting up a Limited Liability Company (LLC) for my web business to limit my personal liability risk.
+An LLC is an attractive option for incorporating a small business, because it offers the same personal liability protection as a corporation, but the pass-through taxation of a partnership or an S-corporation.
 For this reason, LLC has become the business entity of choice for small businesses wishing to incorporate in recent years.

-The exact requirements for forming an LLC vary slightly from state to state.
-Fortunately, LLC formation is a relatively simple process that can usually be done in a few hours.
+The exact requirements for forming an LLC vary from state to state.
+Fortunately, LLC formation is a relatively simple process that can be accomplished in a few hours.
 Here are the general steps on setting up an LLC:

 1. Obtain a copy of your state’s LLC Articles of Organization form